tiberiushunter/samwelek.co.uk/_posts/blog/2020-10-05-how-to-host-your-static-website-on-aws-with-github-actions.md

 Navigate to the CloudFront Dashboard by going back to the AWS Management Console and finding the CloudFront option or by searching for `CloudFront` on the search bar just as we did in the previous sections.

-Next click on `Create Distribution` and on the following screen click `Get Started` below the Web option.
+Next, click on `Create Distribution` and on the following screen click `Get Started` below the Web option.

 ![AWS CloudFront Part 1](/assets/images{{ page.url }}AWS8.png)